vmware-tanzu/cartographer/rfc/rfc-0020-resource-tracing.md

 Some users may consider the runtime behavior of a `ClusterSupplyChain` to be an implementation detail that a user creating a `Workload` should not have visibility into.
 That a particular resource is created by Cartographer for a `Workload` may be viewed as an information disclosure.
 This change shines light on the internal behavior of a supply chain.
 The exact definition for each template is not exposed, unless the user also has access to view that resource.

-If there is significant user concern, a toggle could be developed to partially or fully disable tracing.
+If there is significant user concern, a toggle could be developed to partially or fully deactivate tracing.
 Such a toggle is not in scope for this RFC.

 # Alternatives
 [alternatives]: #alternatives